Surging borrowing costs, vanishing buyers: more pain ahead for European junk bonds

 WHAT NEXT

 The problem could go beyond soaring borrowing costs.
 With the European market for high-yield bond sales shut since Feb.
-20, it is difficult to gauge who can borrow when the market eventually reopens and at what price deals will get done.
+20, it is difficult to gauge who will be able to borrow when the market eventually reopens and at what price deals will get done.

 "The high-yield and leveraged loan market is pretty well shut for the next bit.
 I think it's very difficult to take any comfort in what's going to happen in the market on a day to day basis," said a senior banker who arranges bond sales for junk-rated companies.

-Names with significant amounts of debt due next year include Germany's Thyssenkrupp TKAG.DE, Telecom Italia TLIT.MI and shipping giant CMA CGM, according to 9fin, a data provider focused on high-yield markets .
+Names with significant amounts of debt due for repayment next year include Germany's Thyssenkrupp TKAG.DE, Telecom Italia TLIT.MI and shipping giant CMA CGM, according to 9fin, a data provider focused on high-yield markets .

-Around 38 billion euros of debt is due by junk-rated corporates and financial issuers in European currencies by the end of 2021, according to Fitch Ratings.
+Around 38 billion euros of debt by junk-rated corporates and financial issuers in European currencies will mature by the end of 2021, according to Fitch Ratings.

 Philip Hertz, restructuring partner at law firm Clifford Chance, said industries damaged by coronavirus and with debt falling due in the next six to 24 months are the ones to watch.